Multivariate Generalized Hermite Subdivision Schemes: Introduction and Main Results

 Hermite interpolation approximates a target function through an approximating function which matches the target function value and all its consecutive derivatives to a prescribed order at given data points.
-Birkhoff interpolation generalizes Hermite interpolation by allowing the derivatives for interpolation to be not necessarily consecutive.
-A Hermite subdivision scheme is an iterative averaging algorithm for fast computing a limiting function and its consecutive derivatives.
-Thus, a Hermite subdivision scheme can be naturally extended for Birkhoff interpolation as well.
-Hermite subdivision schemes are of particular interest in geometric modeling for generating subdivision curves/surfaces, in computational mathematics for building Hermite wavelets to develop multiscale numerical solvers of partial differential equations, and in fast multiwavelet transform for effectively processing images and data, largely due to many desired properties of Hermite subdivision schemes such as Hermite interpolation property, high smoothness and approximation order, relatively small support, and spline basis functions.
-From the literature review later in this section, we shall see that only the univariate Hermite subdivision schemes have been extensively studied so far.
-Despite the importance of multivariate Hermite subdivision schemes, to our best knowledge, there are barely systematic study on multivariate Hermite subdivision schemes in the literature.
-Motivated by our analysis of univariate Hermite subdivision schemes in \citet{han20} and references therein, in this paper we shall generalize the notion of Hermite subdivision schemes to multivariate generalized Hermite subdivision schemes and then systematically analyze their mathematical properties.
-Such generalized Hermite subdivision schemes not only include all known Hermite and Lagrange subdivision schemes in the literature as special cases but also introduce many new types of subdivision schemes such as Birkhoff subdivision schemes with various desired properties.
+As a generalization, Birkhoff interpolation allows the derivatives for interpolation to be not necessarily consecutive.
+Being an iterative locally averaging algorithm for fast computing a limit function and its consecutive derivatives, a Hermite subdivision scheme is of interest for generating subdivision curves/surfaces in CAGD (e.g., see \cite{dl02,dm09,hyx05,mer92}), for building wavelets to develop multiscale numerical solvers of PDEs (\cite{dah97,dhjk00,hm21}), and for implementing the fast wavelet transform to process data (\cite{han09,hanbook}), due to their properties such as interpolation, high smoothness and approximation, and spline connections.
+From the literature review in Subsection~\ref{subsec:review}, we shall see that only the univariate Hermite subdivision schemes have been extensively studied so far and there are barely systematic study in the multivariate setting in the literature.
+In this paper we shall generalize and extend Hermite subdivision schemes to the multivariate setting, and then systematically analyze their mathematical properties.
+Such generalized Hermite subdivision schemes not only include all known Hermite and Lagrange subdivision schemes in the literature as special cases but also introduce new types of subdivision schemes such as Birkhoff subdivision schemes with various properties.